 Code of conduct

-The Code of Conduct calls for all participants to be treated with dignity and respect.
+By contributing to and/or attending this event, you agree to abide by our Code of Conduct which calls for all participants to be treated with dignity and respect.
 This includes paid attendees and guests, partners, sponsors, volunteers and staff, vendors and media.
-By contributing to and/or attending this event, you agree to abide by our Code of Conduct.

 Violations of this Code of Conduct will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-While Brunico will take all reasonable and practical measures to investigate, we retain the right, at our sole discretion, to expel disrespectful participants from the event and/or future events without warning or refund, and, if appropriate, solicit the involvement of local law enforcement.
+While the event organizers will take all reasonable and practical measures to investigate, we retain the right, at our sole discretion, to expel disrespectful participants from the event and/or future events without warning or refund, and, if appropriate, solicit the involvement of local law enforcement.